boyter/scc/README.md

 A tool similar to cloc, sloccount and tokei.
 For counting physical the lines of code, blank lines, comment lines, and physical lines of source code in many programming languages.

 Goal is to be the fastest code counter possible, but also perform COCOMO calculation like sloccount and to estimate code complexity similar to cyclomatic complexity calculators.
-In short one tool to rule them all and the one I wish I had before I wrote it.
+In short one tool to rule them all.

 Also it has a very short name which is easy to type `scc`.